chatSolent/adms2/Week6.md

 ## MVC Stack
-* Add folllowing directories
+* Open the project folder you have created last week and  Add folllowing directories(folders)
     * public
     * models
     * controllers
     * views
     * routes
-* your project folder will look like this

 ## Required Packages

-### install the following packeges
+### Open the terminal and install the following packeges use the below command

 ```shell
 npm install express express-ejs-layouts express-fileupload express-session mongodb mongoose ejs dotenv cookie-parser connect-flash

 ```
+---
+### Creating the database connection
-* Create a file inside modles name it as database.js got to your index.js and cut the following code and paste it into the database.js and save the file
+* Create a file inside models name it as database.js got to your index.js and cut the following code and paste it into the database.js and save the file

 ```js
 // Database connection